claudiofahey/hsk-docs/common/prepare-isilon-1.rst

 	  isiloncluster1-1# **isi hdfs settings modify --zone=zone1 \\
 	  --root-directory=/ifs/isiloncluster1/zone1/hadoop**

 #.
-Increase the HDFS daemon thread count.
+Increase the HDFS daemon thread count.  **This is no longer required with OneFS 8.x.x.x**

 	For OneFS 7.x.x.x Only
     .. parsed-literal::